Telegram - to B Davies

 Other items from Busselton Historical Society

-- Scale Model - "Weir" Steam Pump
+- Model of "Weir" Steam Pump

-- EPNS Cigarette Case
+- EPNS Cigarette Case - owned by Lou Weston

 - Pewter English Tankard